All Things Go

-"All Things Go" is a song by Trinidadian-American rapper and singer Nicki Minaj from her third studio album, The Pinkprint (2014).
+"All Things Go" is a song by rapper Nicki Minaj from her third album, The Pinkprint (2014).
 It was released on December 3, 2014, by Young Money, Cash Money, and Republic Records as the first promotional single and opening track from the album.
-The song has since peaked at number 38 on the US Billboard Hot R&B/Hip-Hop Songs chart.
+The song peaked at number 38 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Composition

 For Time contributor Eliza Berman, "All Things Go" features lyrics that discuss a wide range of personal challenges Minaj has faced, ranging from strained relationships with her family to the murder of her cousin Nicholas Telemaque in 2011.
 The song opens with Minaj reflecting on fame and the speed in which her life has moved; "Life is a movie, there'll never be a sequel."

 In the following verse Minaj sings about her cousin's death and how she could have helped him if she had let him stay with her saying; "I'll pop a pill and remember the look in his eyes the last day he saw me."

 The final verse sees Minaj address motherhood, ranging from her relationship with her mother and her brother, to a reference to abortion.